DocOcassi/daring/README.md

 tested under:
 awesome-4.8.2

-a volume widget included uses amixer amixer function taking from blingbling under GPL
+A volume widget included uses amixer.
+The amixer function taken from blingbling under GPL

 I will hopefully add more.